Industry Comparison: Evaluating Amazon.com Against Competitors In Broadline Retail Industry

 -

-The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $38.55 Billion is 5.15x above the industry average, highlighting stronger profitability and robust cash flow generation.
+The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $36.48 Billion, which is 4.88x above the industry average, implying stronger profitability and robust cash flow generation.

 -